dentarg/auth0-blog/_posts/2017-01-05-azure-search-with-aspnetcore.markdown

 ### Indexing users
 If you recall one of the features we mentioned earlier, Azure Search is capable of pulling data with **indexers** from Azure DocumentDB databases automatically.

 We can start by creating an Azure Search account.
-The service includes a **free tier** that has all the features of the paid ones with some capacity restrictions (10,000 documents) which are enough for tests and proofs of concept.
+The service includes a **free tier** that has all the features of the paid ones with some capacity restrictions (10,000 documents), which are enough for tests and proofs of concept.

 Once our account is created, we will need to set up the import pipeline by selecting **Import data**: